A delicious and easy to make no-bake chocolate cheesecake. A crunchy biscuit base topped with smooth, creamy and indulgent chocolate.

 How to crush the biscuits for your cheesecake base

-Jon and I had a bit of a disagreement about how crushed the biscuits should be for the base.
-He prefers them to be quite finely crushed so you get a really firm base once the crumbs are mixed with melted butter.
-I prefer them to be a little more chunky so that the base is a little more crumbly and has more of a crunch.
+I’ve realised that there are two distinct opinions for how crushed the biscuits should be for the base.
+Some people prefer them to be quite finely crushed so you get a really firm base once the crumbs are mixed with melted butter.
+And others like me prefer them to be a little more chunky so that the base is a little more crumbly and has more of a crunch.

 If you prefer finely crushed biscuits then I’d recommend using a blender or food processor.
 I blitzed mine for this cheesecake in my Kitchen Aid using the pulse function to ensure that they weren’t too finely ground.
 You would get a similar result using a spice grinder, although as they are small in size you’ll probably need to blitz the biscuits in batches.